makefeics/nimo-markdown-cv/index.md

 Beijing
 ```

-1. Led a team of 10 people to build a patrol system for Lancy, with functions including SKU management and employee approval flow, serving 2000+ stores.
+1. Led a team of 10-person team to build a patrol system for Lancy, with functions including SKU management and employee approval flow, serving 2000+ stores.
 2. Build a statistical system based on location,increase the inventory turnover rate by 13%.